samooth/spacedb/README.md

 }
 ```

-`seq` is the sequence number for the underlying Hyperbee node.
+`seq` is the sequence number for the underlying Spacebee node.

-Only supported with Hyperbee engine.
+Only supported with Spacebee engine.

 #### `await db.flush()`